kc-moharana/EDTI/README.md

 ###Complie cd-hit source into Win32 executable.
 1. Download the cdhit-master.zip file from https://github.com/weizhongli/cdhit
 2. Extract the zip file and Open the folder cdhit-master.
 3. open 'Makefile' file in notepad  and in the third line add '-static'  ( CC = g++ -static  ).
-Save the file
+Save the file.

 > Compile using Mingw-w64